tnichols217/notes/APBiology/3/Notes/BILL/Photosynthesis Bell Ringer.md

 1. 430, 680
-2. Accessory Pigments, they absorb light at a different range of cholotophyll
+2. Accessory Pigments, they absorb light at a different range of chlorophyll
 3.